Optimal solutions employing an algebraic Variational Multiscale approach Part I: Steady Linear Problems: Numerical tests

 Moving on from the direct formulation, we now consider the 1D advection-diffusion equation in the mixed formulation.
 Applying the simplification with the constant advection speed and the constant diffusion coefficient, the variational form of the problem reads

 We consider the same test case as for the direct formulation with $f = 1$ and $\nu = 0.01$.

-In line with expectations, running the test for the mixed formulation, we observe very similar behaviour as for the direct formulation.
+In line with expectations, for the mixed formulation, we observe very similar behaviour to that of the direct formulation.
 The plots in \Cref{fig:advDiff1D_u_bar_edge_p3} depict the solutions to the 1D steady advection-diffusion equation now for the mixed formulation.
 Once again, the Galerkin scheme produces a solution that is stable but polluted with oscillations.
 The VMS solution for $k = 2$ shown in \Cref{fig:advDiff1D_u_bar_edge_p3_k2} shows improvement over the Galerkin solution where the solution closely matches the optimal projection.
 Moreover, the VMS solution for $k = 4$ comes even closer to the optimal projection with the two curves nearly lying on top of each other as seen through \Cref{fig:advDiff1D_u_bar_edge_p3_k4}.
 The same observations can be made for \Cref{fig:advDiff1D_u_prime_edge_p3} where the unresolved scales are only roughly estimated for $k = 2$ and it ends up closely matching the exact unresolved scales for $k = 4$.